CoMPASS-Framework/CoMPASS-Labyrinth/src/compass_labyrinth/compass/level_1/README.md

 # CoMPASS Level-1 (HMM Behavioral State Modeling)

-This module documents the pipeline for **Hidden Markov Model (HMM)**-based classification of behavioral states using step length and turning angle parameters, implemented in **R** via the [`momentuHMM`](https://cran.r-project.org/web/packages/momentuHMM/index.html) package.
+This module documents the pipeline for **Hidden Markov Model (HMM)**-based classification of behavioral states using step length and turning angle parameters.
 It is designed to capture latent navigation states in freely behaving animals based on movement features.

 ---